ouspg/CompSec/Lab1_Fuzzing/README.md

 # **Computer security lab 2: Fuzzing**
 This week’s theme is fuzzing.
-The tasks should be done using Ubuntu, a virtual machine image can be found in the course folder in the university drive.
+Tasks can be done with Kali Linux, a virtual machine image can be found in the course folder in the university drive.
+Kali image has all the required tools installed already.
+If you have your own computer with Ubuntu for example, you can use it too, just install all the required tools.

 ## Some prerequisities & tools
 Basic understanding of C/C++ programming language is required.